 The first and foremost problem facing the control plane is quickly detecting topology changes.
 Detecting the failure is the most critical and challenging part of network convergence.
 It can occur at different layers of the OSI stack – Physical Layers ( Layer 1), Data Link Layer ( Layer 2 ), Network Layer ( Layer 3 ), and Application layer ( Layer 7 ).
 There are many types of techniques used to detect link failures, but they all generally come down to two basic types:

-• Event-driven notification – loss of carrier or when one network element detects a failure and notifies the other network elements.
+• Event-driven notification occurs when a carrier is lost or when one network element detects a failure and notifies the other network elements.

 • Polling-driven notification – generally HELLO protocols that test the path for reachability, such as Bidirectional Forwarding Detection ( BFD ).
 Event-driven notifications are always preferred over polling-driven ones as the latter have to wait for three polls before declaring a path down.
 However, there are some cases when you have multiple Layer devices in the path, and HELLO polling systems are the only method that can be used to detect a failure.